craftcms/cms/docs/testing/testing-craft/getting-started.md

 ::: tip
 `_bootstrap` in the specific directories will only run once Codeception is told to run that type of test.
-You can thus tailor setup work you only want to be done for a specific test suite in these `_bootstrap.php` files.
-I.E. If you want specific PHP code to run only before unit tests place it in the `tests/unit/_bootstrap.php` file.
+You can thus tailor setup work you only want to be done for a specific test suite in these `_bootstrap.php` files. i.e. if you want specific PHP code to run only before unit tests place it in the `tests/unit/_bootstrap.php` file.
 :::

 ## Step 4: Adding a test